rudlac/k8s-native-factorial/README.md

 Kubernetes-Native Factorial
 ===========================
-The most expensive way of calculating the factorial of a number, recursively, pod after pod.
+The most expensive way of calculating the factorial of a number.
+Recursively, pod after pod.